 1. See More, From The Comfort of a Floating Luxury Hotel.

-You get to cover a lot of ground, sometimes seeing as many as five countries (as was the case in my recent yoga cruise on the Danube River), in comfort and style.
+You get to cover a lot of ground, sometimes seeing as many as five countries (as is the case in my upcoming Danube River Yoga Cruise, in comfort and style.

 An ocean cruise